Sentient-Network/wns-resolver/README.md

 Use the [unbound-anchor](https://www.unbound.net/documentation/unbound-anchor.html) tool to setup the ICANN-supplied DNSSEC Root Trust Anchor.

-Make sure to set the **PYTHON_VERSION** environmental variable if you have multiple *Python* versions installed, otherwise the module will be installed for the default system *Python* version.
+Make sure to set the **PYTHON_VERSION** environment variable if you have multiple *Python* versions installed, otherwise the module will be installed for the default system *Python* version.

     [user@host ~]$ export set PYTHON_VERSION=2.7